If you are looking for or thinking about eventually getting a job in cybersecurity, here are a few things can do now to start preparing.

 1. Read, read, and read!

 Do not worry too much about technicals or specific coding languages if you have not yet started.
-Much of cyber security is about procedure and social engineering and not only coding or vulnerability exploitation.
+Much of cybersecurity is about procedure and social engineering and not only coding or vulnerability exploitation.
+Reading will ultimately help you gather information about a wide variety of information which can help you understand topics you will need to know about as you progress on your way to a cybersecurity job.

 2. Look into and study for entry level security certifications.